narrative-io/narrative-rfc/nql.md

 ## Abstract

-The Narrative SQL Interface ("NQL") provides a syntax for querying one or more datasets via a Narrative-specific implementation of Structured Query Language.
+The Narrative SQL Interface ("NQL") provides a syntax for querying one or more datasets, access rules, views, and the Rosetta Stone set of normalized data Attributes via a Narrative-specific implementation of Structured Query Language.
 NQL acts on one or more **Datasets.** NQL is interpreted by a query engine whose purpose is to parse the query and validate syntax, validate the permissions (**[Access Rules]**) associated to the actor submitting the query, execute the query in a supported query engine and, when appropriate, write the output as a Dataset.
+The goal of NQL is to facilitate data querying, cross-company collaboration and interactions with Narrative's technology for normalizing disparate datasets, Rosetta Stone.

 ## 1. Introduction

 Narrative SQL (NQL) commands are statements that execute queries on the Narrative Data Collaboration Platform.
 NQL input consists of a sequence of commands.
-A command is composed of a sequence of tokens, terminated by a semicolon (“;”).
+A command is composed of a sequence of tokens, terminated by a semicolon (";").
 The end of the input stream also terminates a command.
 Which tokens are valid depends on the syntax of the particular command.

 ### 1.1 Requirements Language